molarom/chip8/README.md

 # CHIP-8 Emulator

 CHIP-8 emulator written in C using SDL as the graphics and input library.
-Used this as practice for learning more about C.
+Used this as practice for learning more about C. Tested on MacOS, should be compatible with Linux.

 <img width="642" alt="image" src="https://user-images.githubusercontent.com/90418639/183790391-1d35ce95-6732-47a5-b9b2-96c6703dfec9.png">